 Every student is different.
 Every student has their own path to success, their own life journey.

-At Cape Breton University we give transfer and mature students, like you, the choice to complete or advance your educational goals in a way that makes sense.
-It’s a way that fits your lifestyle, responsibilities, timeline and goals.
+At Cape Breton University we give students the choice to complete or advance their educational goals in a way that makes sense to them.
+It’s a way that fits their lifestyle, responsibilities, timeline and goals.
 Because continuing your education doesn’t come with a one-size-fits-all solution.

 CBU lets you do it your way.

 So, let’s get started.

 CBU welcomes all students, past and current, with an interest in continuing their education.
 Credits do not expire, so picking up where you left off is easier than you think.

 If you have completed courses at another recognized post-secondary institution, you may be able to transfer those courses to Cape Breton University, avoiding duplication of course work and extra expense for your education.

 Transfer credit assessments for new students at CBU are coordinated by the Registrar’s Office.
 Course equivalencies are continuously reviewed by the Registrar’s Office and/or individual Departments and are subject to change.

 Note: Transfer credits will only be assessed once a student has applied and is accepted by CBU.
 Follow the Transfer Checklist steps and contact firstname.lastname@example.org for more information about transfer credits.